knpuniversity/symfony2-series/knpu/episode3/render-controller.rst

 Render another Controller in Twig
 =================================

-When a user sees our 404 page, I'd *love* if we could show them a list of upcoming events.
+When a user sees our 404 page, I'd *love* it if we could show them a list of upcoming events.
 Hmm, but that's not possible.
 Normally, I'd query for some events and then pass them into my template.
 But we don't have access to Symfony's core controller that's rendering ``error404.html.twig``.